kathangabani-nyu/hyperspectral-road-quality-analysis-NYC/README.md

 A research-grade machine learning pipeline for pavement classification using hyperspectral imagery.
 This system achieves 65-70% classification accuracy on hyperspectral data (288 spectral bands) using LiDAR-derived ground truth validation.

+**Note:** This project was developed using NYU TuckMapping hyperspectral dataset.
+This dataset is classified and requires special permissions granted only to NYU researchers.
+Users must provide their own hyperspectral data to use this pipeline.

 ## Project Structure

 ```